 Ideas on what to see in Siena for Easter

-If you are going to visit Tuscany and want to know what to see in Siena on the occasion of the Easter holidays, here you have some tour options to discover the beauties of the city.
+If you intend to visit Tuscany and want to know what to see in Siena during the Easter holidays, here are some tour suggestions to discover the beauties of the city.

-There are two itineraries that I propose and that are some ideas about what to see in Siena for Easter: by this tour, some of the most important streets of the old town will be crossed, having the opportunity to know the most suggestive places of the city, such as the picturesque alleys, the noble palaces and the famous Piazza del Campo.
+There are two itineraries that I propose and which are ideas on what to see in Siena for Easter: with this tour you will cross some of the most important streets of the historic center, having the opportunity to get to know the most suggestive places in the city, such as the picturesque alleys, the noble palaces and the famous Piazza del Campo.

-Among the ideas of what to see in Siena for Easter, the Museum of the Opera del Duomo is astonishingly a place worth to visit.
-It is where, in addition to having the opportunity to see closely the original sculptures of the Cathedral façade, styled by Giovanni Pisano.
-We start the visit of the museum from the Giovanni Pisano statues gallery to move then towards one of the masterpieces of all Italian art: the Maestà by Duccio di Buoninsegna.
-This altarpiece is the first large altarpiece in the history of Italian painting.
-The museum houses the central panel of the altarpiece and almost all the panels feature Jesus Christ’s stories.
-It will be very on the latter that we will pay our attention, as the Duccio’s panels stand out for having brought important stylistic novelties.
+Here, in addition to having the opportunity to see the original sculptures of the facade of the Cathedral up close, by Giovanni Pisano, you will also have the opportunity to admire one of the masterpieces of all Italian art: the Maestà by Duccio di Buoninsegna.
+This altarpiece is the largest altarpiece in the history of Italian painting.
+The museum houses the central panel of the altarpiece and almost all the panels connected to it, with the representation of the stories of Christ.

-In case you want to enjoy a nice walk taking advantage of the spring heat, then my proposal is to have a walking tour through the streets of Siena.
-We will not only see the monuments of the city but also the most unexpected green spaces in a town mainly known for its medieval architectures.
-Therefore, by an outdoor tour, we could see the beautiful space of the Medici Fortress, located to the north-west area of the historic centre and characterized by a pleasant park from which an enchanting view of the city is enjoyable.
-Another green space is the Orto dei Tolomei.
-Named for the adjacent Collegio dei Tolomei, this is another unknown park to tourists and, as at the fortress, it is where which you enjoy a breathtaking view of the town and in particular of the terracotta colour of the city roofs.
-Thanks to its cultural richness and its many options, there are so many things to do and see in Siena for Easter time.
+In case you want to enjoy a nice walk taking advantage of the spring heat, then my proposal is to take a walking tour through the streets of Siena.
+We will see not only the main sites of the city from the outside, but also the most unexpected green spaces of a city mainly known for its medieval architectures.
+Therefore, with an outdoor tour, we could see the beautiful space of the Medici Fortress, located in the north-west area of the historic center and characterized by a pleasant park from which you can enjoy an enchanting view of the city.